vxralz/intro-to-cybersecurity/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.1 - Intro to Security Concepts/README.md

 The pay is very good even at the beginning of your career.
 Entry Level pay - 50k - some jobs start 100k.
 Pay ranges are around 300k

+Notes: Model Of Computer Security
+Protection = prevention + (Detectition + Response)
+Projecttion - What the goal is
+Prevention - What you can do ahead of time.
+Detection - What you can do while the system is running to determine if something is wrong Response - When something wrond is detecyed what you can do to fix the problem.
+Every security technique falls into at least one of the three elements of this equation.

+CIA TRIAD:
+1. Condidentiality
+A. Data is not reaveled.
+2. Integrity
+A. Data is intact - not modified or corrupted.
+3. Availability
+A. Data is accessible to allowed users.

+Notes: Data "states"
+TO prorect the CIA of data, we need to know what "state" the data is in and then we can apply the right cybersecurity tool.
+Data at rest = Storage information is at rest; usually files, databases, etc stored on hard rives, USB drives, memory, DVDS Data in Transit = trasnmission being moved from one system to another or f ile sharing on a LAN or transfer on the Internet, etc.
+Data in Use = processing file creation by uzser, data used in an application, being processes or plaved in memory, etc.

+Notes: Breach of CIA examples
+Loss of Confidentiality
+Stolen data that was made in public

+- NSA leaks of government data by Edward Snowden

+Notes: Breach of CIA examples
+Loss of Integrity
+Data that was corrupted

+- STUXNET worm - changed the code on centrifuge machines in an Iranian nuclear facility so that they ran too high

+Notes: Breach of CIA examples
+Loss of Availability
+Data is inaccessible
+A common reason is a DDoS attack = Distributed Denial of Service

+- Mirai Botnet takes down

 ### Application / Personal Research / Summary